annholmes/Putah-Creek-eDNA/README.md

 ## 📚 Citation

-If you use materials from this repository, please cite:
+If you use materials from this study, please cite the published manuscript when available:

 > Holmes, A., et al. (in prep). *Spatiotemporal stability of fish communities in a regulated stream: Insights from environmental DNA*. ([DOI to be added]).

-If you use the custom reference sequence database, also cite:
+If you use the custom 12S rRNA gene reference sequence database, please also cite this foundation resource:

 > Nagarajan, R., Holmes, A., & Schreier, A. (2023).
 Reference sequence database for eDNA metabarcoding of San Francisco estuary fishes and invertebrates [Dataset].
 Dryad. https://doi.org/10.5061/dryad.0p2ngf25z